 Block 2.
-Sample Number: Enter the FACTS-assigned sample number.
+Sample Number: The FACTS-assigned sample number.

 Block 3.
 Sample Seals: Check one of the three blocks to show the seal condition upon receipt of the sample.
 Check "Intact" or "Broken" if the sample is sealed; or "None" if the sample is not sealed.

 Block 4.
-Date Received: Enter the date the analyst received the sample from the laboratory's Sample Custodian (or other analyst).
+Date Received: The date the analyst received the sample from the laboratory's Sample Custodian (or other analyst).

 Block 5.
-Received From: Enter the full name of person (first & last) from whom the sample was received, or the location if the sample was obtained directly from storage.
+Received From: The full name of person (first & last) from whom the sample was received, or the location if the sample was obtained directly from storage.

 Block 6.
-District Or Laboratory: Enter the common abbreviation for the laboratory (e.g. PRL-SW, DEN-DO).
+Laboratory: The common abbreviation for the laboratory (e.g. PRL-SW, DEN-DO).

 Block 7.
-Description Of Sample: Enter a complete description of the sample received.
+Description Of Sample: The complete description of the sample received.
 Quote of the seal inscription (see the next paragraph.) and note condition of the seal if damaged or broken.
 Quote the collector's identification on the sample, including sub-samples and sub-numbers.
 Specify the numbers and describe the types of containers (e.g. clear plastic tray within a heat-sealed Mylar bag).
 Describe any abnormal sample conditions (e.g. torn, broken, not frozen).
 The worksheet "description of sample" contains only the basics for sample accountability and is consistent with the information on the Collection Report.
 Document any discrepancies or deviations found from the Collection Report on the worksheet pertaining to the collector’s identification on the package and on the seal, and the number of subs collected.

 Quote the paper seal (FD-415a) exactly as written, including any mistakes and corrections.
 The seal is quoted in this order: the sample number, date, and printed name (e.g., "X000001 1/1/00 Sidney H. Rogers").
 When quoting a metal seal, quote both "U.S. Food and Drug" and the number on the seal.
 The seal quote is in quotation marks.
 The seal should be identical to the Collection Report, "Collector's Identification on Seal".
 If a discrepancy exists, the seal should not be broken and the analyst should notify his or her supervisor.
 If a seal is completely illegible, the analyst should notify his or her supervisor and resolve seal problems with the investigator before going further.